The Expedition in Pursuit of Rare Meats: History

 The mural was restored in 2013 as part of a £45 million refurbishment of Tate Britain.
+After the restoration, the restaurant re-opened as The Rex Whistler Restaurant in November 2013, serving a menu inspired by traditional British cuisine.
+In 2020 the restaurant closed because of the COVID-19 pandemic, during the closure there was a petition demanding that The Tate remove the mural and acknowledge the content as "racist and harmful".
+In December 2020, the trustees of The Tate acknowledged that the mural was "unequivocally... offensive", announced that the future of the mural was under review by the ethics committee, and commissioned a consultation on the mural and its presentation.
+In February 2022, the trustees announced that they would commission a site-specific installation" to reframe the mural for contemporary audiences.
+Keith Piper received the first commission, opening Viva Voce, a two-channel video installation in the room formerly used as a restaurant in March 2024.

 Design

 The action depicted in the mural takes place in the fictive land of "Epicurania" ruled over by the "Duke of Epicurania".
 The content of the mural was created in a collaboration between Whistler and the novelist Edith Olivier.
 The story articulated in the work depicts an account wherein an "expedition" of a group of seven people departs in search of exotic meats.
 They travel on all manner of transport—bicycles, carts and horses—from their point of departure the "Duchy of Epicurania", and venture through bizarre and enchanting lands while coming upon creatures such as unicorns, truffle dogs and two giant gluttons guarding the entrance to a cave.
 The tale finishes with the adventurers arriving back to an ebullient welcome, and the menu of the Epicuranians, which had previously consisted of dry biscuits, is forever changed."
 Several notable British buildings are depicted in the mural including the bridge at Wilton Park and an arch and pavilion in the grounds of Stowe House.
 Henry Tonks is portrayed in a bust that looks out from a grotto in the mural.

 The mural depicts the "enslavement of a black child and the distress of his mother" and later shows the child "running behind a horse and cart which he is attached to by a chain around his neck".
+The depicted figures are a few inches high, and would have been conspicuous to only a few diners.